apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.9.1.md

 sidebar_label: Upgrade to KubeBlocks v0.9.1
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Upgrade to KubeBlocks v0.9.1

 :::note

-Execute `helm -n kb-system list | grep kubeblocks` to check the current KubeBlocks version you are running before upgrading KubeBlocks.
+- Execute `helm -n kb-system list | grep kubeblocks` or `kbcli version` to check the current KubeBlocks version you are running before upgrading KubeBlocks.
+- The upgrade process for v0.9.2 is identical to that of v0.9.1.
+Simply follow the v0.9.1 tutorial, updating the version number as needed to complete the upgrade to v0.9.2.

 :::